 Private supplemental loans are credit-based and may be borrowed by students who require additional resources.
-The Financial Aid Office assists students with several supplemental loan programs.
+The Financial Aid Office assists students with several supplemental loan programs, however HGSE Financial Aid can only give supplemental loan options and cannot recommend loans.
 These loans have varying interest rates and repayment provisions, and students should pay careful attention to specific loan program details.
 As terms and conditions change frequently during these financially volatile times, please refer to the HGSE Financial Aid website for the most recent information.
 Students may borrow up to the student budget minus financial aid received through a supplemental loan program.